-During 2016, through Delaware River Partners LLC ("DRP"), a consolidated subsidiary, we purchased the assets of Repauno,, which consisted primarily of land, a storage cavern, and riparian rights for the acquired land, site improvements and rights.
+During 2016, through Delaware River Partners LLC ("DRP"), a consolidated subsidiary, we purchased the assets of Repauno, which consisted primarily of land, a storage cavern, and riparian rights for the acquired land, site improvements and rights.
 Upon acquisition there were no operational processes that could be applied to these assets that would result in outputs without significant green field development.
 We currently hold an approximately 98% economic interest, and a 100% voting interest in DRP.
 DRP is solely reliant on us to finance its activities and therefore is a VIE.
 We concluded that we are the primary beneficiary and, accordingly, DRP has been presented on a consolidated basis in the accompanying combined consolidated financial statements.
-Total VIE assets of DRP were \$316.5 million and \$273.6 million, and total VIE liabilities of DRP were \$32.6 million and \$32.2 million as of December 31, 2021 and 2020, respectively.
+Total VIE assets of DRP were \$307.8 million, \$316.5 million and \$273.6 million, and total VIE liabilities of DRP were \$55.8 million, \$32.6 million and \$32.2 million as of March 31, 2022 (unaudited), December 31, 2021 and 2020, respectively.